Recreation Park Complex (Chehalis, Washington): Gail and Carolyn Shaw Aquatics Center

-The center was constructed to replace the original Chehalis Community Pool that was built in 1959.
-A renovation project begun in 2012 morphed into a necessary replacement of the facility due to requirements for safety, appeal, and compliance with the American With Disabilities Act.
+The center was constructed to replace the original Chehalis Community Pool after a renovation project begun in 2012 morphed into a necessary replacement of the facility due to requirements for safety, appeal, and compliance with the American With Disabilities Act.
 The breadth of the proposal increased further due in large part to considerable donations from the local community, and an influx of a combined grant and budget item of $750,000 from the state government.
 Additional financial support soon followed by prominent Chehalis people and businesses, notably Orin C. Smith and the center's moniker, Gail and Carolyn Shaw.
 The initial cost was finalized at $2.7 million.
-The aquatic center would open in August 2014 with an official ribbon cutting the following month.
+The aquatic center opened in August 2014 with an official ribbon cutting the following month.

 Maintenance and upgrades took place in 2019 and 2021 to make repairs, resurface the pool, and to increase the square footage and shading of the pool deck.

 Chet and Henrietta Rhodes Spray Park

 The Chet and Henrietta Rhodes Spray Park is adjacent to the Gail and Carolyn Shaw Aquatics Center.
 It is open to the public and free of charge.
 Completed in 2007, local fundraisers produced $120,000 for the project that was built as a "fun and safe space for young children’s outdoor water play".
 The former wading pool was removed and sponsorship bricks were added to the wall surrounding the play area.
-Initially given the title "Kiddy Spray Pool", the area would be named after the parents of a local donor.
+Initially given the title "Kiddy Spray Pool", the area was named after the parents of a local donor.

+Public art

+The grounds of the complex host 4 bronze statues of young children in various forms of play.
+A statue of three girls dancing is located outside of the spray area, and the aquatic center hosts a likeness of a young girl sitting on a counter inside the center.
+Penny Playground features two young boys climbing a tree in the center of the play area.
+A statute of a young girl playing softball, posed in mid-pitch, stands near the ballfields in Recreation Park.
+It was installed in May 2024 and was dedicated to the girl's fastpitch team at the high school.
+The children represented in the artworks are based on the grandchildren of a local family who donated the statues.